 Personal preparedness for disasters can significantly reduce the effect a large or small disaster can have on you or your family.
 The Linn County Sheriff’s Office has a preparedness outreach program to help citizens prepare for disasters.
 In addition, the Sheriff’s Office utilizes volunteers to support the county’s emergency preparedness and community disaster response activities.

-The recently approved and adopted Linn County Emergency Operations Plan is now online!
+The Linn County Emergency Operations Plan is now online!

 How You Can Help

 Below are some of the opportunities for citizens to be a part of this volunteer community service.

 Volunteer HAM radio operators are available throughout Linn County to maintain communication and relay valuable information to emergency personnel.
 The Sheriff’s Office conducts training exercises to determine areas of planning that may need extra support and/or information to make sure events run smoothly in a real disaster/emergency.